-Best Albums of 2013 (So Far)
+Best Albums of 2013

 The Best Albums of 2013 list was compiled using sales data, Taste of Country staff opinions and reader input.
 Check back monthly to see how your favorite albums are faring.

-'Two Lanes of Freedom'
+'Two Lanes of Freedom'Tim McGraw

 'Two Lanes of Freedom' is Tim McGraw's best record in nearly a decade.
 The title track, 'Highway Don't Care' and 'Nashville Without You' are three songs one keeps returning to.
 His voice is strong, and there's a true sense that his whole team was at their best to record the album -- his first on Big Machine Records.

-'Like a Rose'
+'Like a Rose'Ashley Monroe

-This isn't Ashley Monroe's debut album, but it's definitely her coming out project as a solo artist.
+This isn't Ashley Monroe's debut album, but it's definitely her 'coming out' project as a solo artist.
 'Like a Rose' is a beautifully heartbreaking collection of songs from a singer who has lived the life she sings about.
 Each is delivered with an ounce of hope or maybe a pound of theater.
 Monroe's fragile delivery is something to behold.
 Her voice is amongst the best of her generation of country singers.

-'Set You Free'
+'Set You Free'Gary Allan

 Gary Allan's 'Set You Free' explores several different styles with amazing proficiency.
 Blues, rock, traditional country -- even reggae -- all blend seamlessly into the bigger picture he paints with stories of deep depression and newly found happiness.
 Allan's first album in three years more than lived up to the anticipation.
 Highlights include the title track, 'Drop,' 'It Ain't the Whiskey' and 'Hungover Heart.'